Thursday, August 27, 2020

 Even lowly utility boxes were attractive in Sacramento!

 After wondering who Lady Bird is or was to have a mural made in her honor, I did the obvious thing and googled it.
-Turns out there was a film of the same name made in 2018 that was mostly filmed in Sacramento and the mural was also a credit to the director's roots in the city.
+There was a film of the same name released in 2018, primarily filmed in Sacramento, and the mural was also a credit to the director's roots in the city.

 Improv Alley was one of the most colorful and artistic alleys I could imagine!
-It was like being in an outdoor art museum without any of the stuffiness one often associates being at an art museum or gallery!
+It was like being in an outdoor art museum without any of the stuffiness one often associates with art museums or galleries!

-These may not have been the murals we or anyone else normally associate with Sacramento's spectacular murals but they certainly spoke of this moment in time.
+These may not have been the murals we or anyone else usually associate with Sacramento's spectacular murals, but they certainly spoke of this moment in time.

 We walked back through Capitol Park to return to our car.
 We had to pause, though, to take in the immense and grand Italian Stone Pine tree.

-The park was so large we'd also not seen the Purple Heart Memorial on our first go through.
+The park was so large that we hadn't seen the Purple Heart Memorial on our first go-through.
 I hadn't known before this that the Purple Heart was the country's oldest military decoration.

 Before leaving the state capital, we took some time to walk around Old Sacramento, a four-block section of the city that had been the city's downtown during the Gold Rush era.
 Strolling along the cobblestone streets and wooden sidewalks was like taking a walk through a time gone by.

-We didn't need a sign to tell us this statue in Old Sacramento honored a rider from the Pony Express as we'd seen one that was very similar in Carson City just the morning before!
-The 1,966 mile journey started here in Sacramento and ended in Hamilton, Missouri.
-Only one pouch of 3,500 pieces of mail was lost by the 121 riders and 800 horses during the Express' 18-moth existence.
+We didn't need a sign to tell us this statue in Old Sacramento honored a rider of the Pony Express, as we'd seen one very similar in Carson City just the morning before!
+The 1,966-mile journey started here in Sacramento and ended in Hamilton, Missouri.
+Only one pouch of 3,500 pieces of mail was lost by the 121 riders and 800 horses during the Express's 18-month existence.
 The riders helped to end California's isolation from the rest of the Union.

-The almost school bus yellow Tower Bridge was located by Old Sacramento.
-I couldn't have planned it any better having this car from a bygone era pass us as we left Old Sacramento!
+The almost school-bus-yellow Tower Bridge was located in Old Sacramento.
+I couldn't have planned it any better, having this car from a bygone era pass us as we left Old Sacramento!

-Next post: Wandering through University of California at Davis Arboretum, i.e. wasting time before we could meet our first grandchild in San Francisco later that afternoon!
+Next post: Wandering through The University of California at Davis Arboretum, i.e., wasting time before we could meet our first grandchild in San Francisco later that afternoon!